 Beach Safety Tips from a Local

-So many times when we are at the beach we see families with missing/wandering children.
-These children like so many others get lost and then thankfully found on the beach.
-Taking the necessary precautions and tips I’m sharing with you will ensure that you have a great vacation.
+So many times when we are at the beach, we see families with missing/wandering children.
+These kids like so many others get lost and then thankfully found on the beach.
+Taking the necessary precautions and tips, I’m sharing with you will ensure that you have a great vacation.

 2. Be smart and set up your spot right near the lifeguard chair, this way the children have extra eyes on them while they are in the water.

 3. Take the time when you have your spot set up to point out your umbrella.
-If there are five other umbrellas that are the same color show your children landmarks that kids can easily spot.
-We love the Rio Extreme Shade Total Sunblock umbrella.
-It has an easy to spot logo, it’s perfect for sand and turf, and most importantly it blocks 99.8% of the rays.
-We love it!
+If other umbrellas are the same color make sure you show your children landmarks that they can easily spot.

 5. Talk to your kids about currents and rip tides beforehand and again when you get there.
 Be aware of what a rip tide looks like and what it does.
 Make sure your child knows if he is in a rip current NOT TO SWIM AGAINST IT, he will just get tired and carried out further.